DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 SAML 2.0
 --------

+{{% alert title="Warning" color="warning" %}}
-WARNING: The SAML integration below is based on [https://github.com/fangli/django-saml2-auth](django-saml2-auth) which is no longer maintained, see #3890
+The SAML integration below is based on [https://github.com/fangli/django-saml2-auth](django-saml2-auth) which is no longer maintained, see #3890
+{{% /alert %}}

-In a similar direction OAuth, this SAML addition provides a more secure perogative to SSO.
+In a similar direction to OAuth, this SAML addition provides a more secure perogative to SSO.
 For definitions of terms used and more information, see the plugin [plugin homepage](https://github.com/fangli/django-saml2-auth)